Jennifer Carnahan fights to stay atop Minnesota GOP

-A few years before she went into politics, Republican Party of Minnesota Chair Jennifer Carnahan said she was nearly cast on the long-running TV show "Survivor."
+A few years before she went into politics, Jennifer Carnahan, chairwoman of the Minnesota Republican Party, said she was nearly cast on the long-running TV show "Survivor."

-"It seems like the long knives are out," Carnahan said this week, as allegations and attacks swirled around her in the lead-up to the party's leadership election this Saturday.
-Facing a challenge in the chair's race from state Sen. Mark Koran, Carnahan in recent days has been embroiled in a public feud with two of the state party's other top officials.
+"It seems like the long knives are out," Carnahan said this week as allegations and attacks swirled around her ahead of the party leadership election this Saturday.
+Facing a challenge from Sen. Mark Koran, R-North Branch, Carnahan in recent days has been embroiled in a public feud with two of the party's other top officials.

-"Jennifer uses fear to intimidate and silence her opponents," Barb Sutter, Minnesota's Republican National Committeewoman, wrote in a March 31 e-mail to the roughly 340 party activists who will vote in Saturday's leadership elections.
+"Jennifer uses fear to intimidate and silence her opponents," Barb Sutter, Minnesota's Republican national committeewoman, wrote in a March 31 e-mail to roughly 340 party activists eligible to vote in Saturday's leadership elections.

-The chair's race pits Carnahan, a small business owner and St. Louis Park resident, against Koran, a sales manager and a state senator from North Branch since 2017.
-Whoever wins will lead a party struggling to break its 15-year losing streak in statewide elections and contending with fallout from President Donald Trump's loss.
+The race pits Carnahan, a small-business owner and St. Louis Park resident, against Koran, a legislator and former state employee.
+Whoever wins will lead a party struggling to break a 15-year losing streak in statewide elections and contending with fallout from President Donald Trump's loss.

-Carnahan and Koran differ little on the issues: both are ardent Trump supporters, offering no pushback to his claims of a rigged election, and both are highly critical of Democratic Gov. Tim Walz's use of executive powers to respond to the pandemic.
+Carnahan and Koran differ little on the issues: both are ardent Trump supporters, offering no pushback to false claims of a rigged election, and both are highly critical of Democratic Gov. Tim Walz's pandemic response.

 But their contest has been fierce.
-Koran and allies are accusing Carnahan of a lack of financial oversight and of using party resources to improve her re-election chances, both of which she denies.
-Carnahan questioned Koran's integrity in an e-mail to activists, and her supporters argue it's a conflict for a politician in public office to also lead the state party.
-Koran did not respond to an interview request for this story.
+Koran and allies accuse Carnahan of a lack of financial oversight and using party resources to improve her re-election chances, both of which she denies.
+Carnahan questioned Koran's integrity, and her supporters argue it's a conflict for a politician in public office to also lead the state party.
+"None of this is personal, but she's chosen to take it personally," Koran said.

-"Politics is filled with people with sharp elbows," said Carleton Crawford, a Minneapolis architect and the party's deputy chair.
-He's backing Carnahan largely because he credits her with the near-elimination of debts that hobbled the party most of the last decade.
+"Politics is filled with people with sharp elbows," said Carleton Crawford, a Minneapolis architect and the party's deputy chairman.
+He's backing Carnahan because he credits her with the near-elimination of debts that hobbled the party most of the last decade.

 "She put the party back on stable ground.
-She's got good relationships with the major donors," said House Minority Leader Kurt Daudt, who didn't support Carnahan's first bid for party chair four years ago but is this time.
+She's got good relationships with the major donors," said House Minority Leader Kurt Daudt, who didn't support Carnahan's first bid four years ago but does this time.

-Three Minnesotans are voting members of the Republican National Committee: Carnahan, Sutter, and National Committeeman Max Rymer.
-Last month, Rymer wrote a lengthy e-mail, widely circulated among party activists, accusing Carnahan of "prolonged financial negligence" over a contract between the state party and a vendor that provided digital fundraising services last year.
+Three Minnesotans are voting members of the Republican National Committee: Carnahan, Sutter and National Committeeman Max Rymer.
+Last month, Rymer wrote a lengthy e-mail, widely circulated among party activists, accusing Carnahan of "prolonged financial negligence" over a contract between the state party and a digital fundraising vendor last year.

-Carnahan retaliated, Rymer wrote, by criticizing him directly to Ronna McDaniel, the chair of the Republican National Committee.
+Carnahan retaliated, Rymer wrote, by criticizing him directly to Republican National Committee Chairwoman Ronna McDaniel.
 She "impugned my character" and "told explicit falsehoods," he wrote.

 Sutter and Rymer declined further comment.
 The Republican National Committee's press office did not respond to a request for comment.